 We are all familiar with buddy systems.
 A buddy system is where a child gets paired with another child, usually one that is older.
 A buddy system can help students to feel valued and supported, teach important social skills and create a caring culture in the school.

 You’ll find that awards and certificates given by class buddies have a whole new meaning and value.
 So, simply choose one or two students each week to receive a buddy award.
-The hardest part is finding time to meet up with your buddy class (LOL), but make it happen.

 This activity works well in small groups as well as a whole class activity.
 Here’s how it works: